-Gosport Street Tramways / Gosport and Fareham Tramways
+Gosport and Fareham Tramways

-Operator Gosport Street Tramways Company
+Operator Portsmouth Street Tramways Company

 Closed 31st December 1929

-Length 2.75 miles (horse?); 7.75 miles (electric)
+Length 7.75 miles

-Gauge 3ft 0ins (horse); 4ft 7¾ins (electric)
+Gauge 4ft 7¾ins

 Button description Pattern of button currently unknown

-Following the acquisition of the majority of the Portsmouth Street Tramways Company's assets by Portsmouth Corportion on 1st January 1901, the company continued to work Gosport Street Tramways, subsequently electrifying and extending the system under the title of 'Gosport and Fareham Tramways' even though a company of that name never existed.
+Following the acquisition of the majority of the Portsmouth Street Tramways Company's assets by Portsmouth Corportion on 1st January 1901, the company continued to work Gosport Street Tramways, subsequently regauging, electrifying and extending the system under the title of 'Gosport and Fareham Tramways', even though a company of that name never existed.

 The Provincial Group (Provincial Tramways Company Limited) was established in 1872 in London and at various times, also owned and/or operated the following systems/companies: Cardiff Tramways Company Limited; Cardiff District and Penarth Harbour Tramways Company; General Tramways Company of Portsmouth; Great Grimsby Street Tramways; Landport and Southsea Tramways Company; London Southern Tramways; Plymouth, Stonehouse and Devonport Tramways; Portsdown and Horndean Light Railway; Portsmouth [Borough], Kingston, Fratton and Southsea Tramways Company; and the Portsmouth Street Tramways Company.